feynon/carlosbecker.com/content/post/2017-03-11-travis-to-buildkite.md

 Buildkite native elastic stack works great.
 Their web interface feels faster and cleaner.
 We also didn't experience any random job failures.

 Having a base Docker image for our builds also allowed us to have faster builds.
-Travis’ base image had a lot of stuff we didn’t need and configurations we didn’t knew about.
+Travis' base image had a lot of stuff we didn't need and configurations we didn't knew about.
 We tweaked ours for our use case, dropping the average build time in ~20%.